ceford/cefjdemos-data-jdm-help-en/articles/modules-admin/admin-modules-administrator-dashboard-menu.md

 ## Form Fields

-- **Title.** The title of the module.
+- **Title** The title of the module.
 This is also the title displayed for the module depending on the *Show Title* Form Field

 ### Module Tab